SichangHe/fedcampus_pres/outreach/flwr_summit_2024/outline.md

 - How to train models
     - Story: how we transitioned from an FL service to Flower
     - Needs
-        - Support Android + iOS
+        - Android + iOS
-        - App updates for model changes
+        - No app updates on model changes
         - User experience
     - FedKit
         - Cross-platform model pipeline